Myriad-Dreamin/typst.ts/docs/cookery/guide/renderer/ts-lib.typ

 Please ensure that `/path/to/typst_ts_renderer_bg.wasm` is accessible to your frontend.

 Next, load the artifact in #term.vector-format from somewhere.
-For example, precompile your doucment by #term.ts-cli and load it by the `fetch` api:
+For example, load it by the `fetch` api:

 ```ts
 const artifactContent: Uint8Array =